christopher-besch/homepage/src/articles/12_riscv_rt/riscv_rt.md

 bzip2 -d starfive-jh7110-202409-SD-minimal-desktop-wayland.img.bz2
 sudo dd if=starfive-jh7110-202409-SD-minimal-desktop-wayland.img of=/dev/sda conv=fsync bs=4M status=progress
 ```
-Now we can insert the SD card in the SBC and watch it boot for the first time.
+Now we can insert the SD card into the SBC and watch it boot for the first time.

 # UART
-I have a USB to UART adapter attached to the my laptop and the SBC respectively.
+I have a USB to UART adapter attached to my laptop and the SBC.
 After having added myself to the dialout group on my laptop I rebooted (a relogin would have done it as well):
 ```bash
 sudo usermod -a -G dialout chris sudo reboot
 ```

-Now I plug in the adapter to my laptop and check what tty adapter is on:
+Now I plug in the adapter to my laptop and check what tty adapter it is on:
 ```bash
 sudo dmesg
 ```
+This should print something including the tty path.
+I use this path to attach a terminal to that adapter.
 ```bash
 screen -U /dev/ttyUSB0 -b 115200
 ```
 Exit with `Ctrl+a d`.

-There is this magic of the LEDs on the UART adapter blinking as you type.
+There is this magic of LEDs on a UART adapter blinking as you type.

 # Setting up Networking

-Linux is running on the SBC but we I'd like to have network access.
+Linux is running on the SBC but I'd like to have network access.
-I have my Linux Laptop right here and want to share its network connection with SBC.
+I have my Linux Laptop right here and want to share its network connection with the SBC.

-## On Laptop
+## On the Laptop
 First we need to know what network cards we're dealing with:
 ```bash
 ~ λ ip link